 Move “In an HE SU PPDU, HE MU PPDU and HE ER SU PPDU, the combination of HE-LTF modes and GI duration is indicated in HE-SIG-A field.
 In an HE TB PPDU, the combination of HE-LTF modes and GI duration is indicated in the Trigger frame that triggers the transmission of the PPDU. “ to the next paragraph before “If an HE PPDU is an HE NDP PPDU, the combinations of HE-LTF modes and GI durations are listed in 28.3.16 (HE sounding NDP PPDU).
 If an HE PPDU is an HE TB NDP feedback PPDU, the combinations of HE-LTF modes and GI durations are listed in 28.3.17.”

-Move the following texts to the a new paragraph Otherwise, the mandatory combinations of HE-LTF modes and GI duration are:
+Move the following texts to the a new paragraph

+In Summary, the mandatory combinations of HE-LTF modes and GI duration are:

-— 2x HE-LTF,
+— 2x HE-LTF, in an HE SU PPDU, HE MU PPDU or HE ER SU PPDU

 — 2x HE-LTF,